Russia in the Eurovision Song Contest 1995

-Russia was represented at the Eurovision Song Contest 1995 in Dublin, Ireland.
-The Russian broadcaster Russian Public Television (ORT) internally selected Philipp Kirkorov with the song "Kolybelnaya dlya vulkana", written by Ilya Bershadskiy and Ilya Resnik, to represent the nation.
+Russia was represented at the Eurovision Song Contest 1995 with the song "Kolybelnaya dlya vulkana", written by Ilya Bershadskiy and Ilya Resnik, and performed by Philipp Kirkorov.
+The Russian broadcaster Russian Public Television (ORT) internally selected Kirkorov to represent the nation.
 Prior to Kirkorov's selection, ORT organised a public selection process to select the Russian entrant.
 While the event did take place, the jury could not decide on the winner of selection and ultimately opted to choose the artist internally.

 Vocal Band were selected to represent Russia, however ORT later withdrew the band as the Russian representatives due to the members being unable to finance their participation.
 Kirkorov was then selected instead.
 Russia was drawn to appear sixth in the final, which was held on 13 May.
 In the final, the nation placed 17th with 17 points, marking the nation's worst placement in the contest to this point.

 Background

 The 1995 contest marked Russia's second participation following its 1994 debut entry "Vechny strannik" performed by Youddiph, which placed 9th.
 Typically the Russian participation in the contest alternates between two national broadcasters: Russian Public Television (ORT) and Russian Television and Radio (RTR).
 The broadcaster for the 1995 contest was ORT, which broadcast the event in Russia and organised the selection process for its entry.
 Prior to the Eurovision, ORT held a national final to choose the artist and song; however, it later opted to abandon the process and instead select its 1995 entry internally, as the national final's jury was unable to select a winner.